yusukebe/ramen-api/README.md

 // edit info.json
 ```

-Write an information of the Ramen shop you want to add.
+Write an information of the Ramen shop which you want to add.

 ```sh
 mkdir ./content/shops/{shopId}